Guidance for the clinically extremely vulnerable (the shielding group)

 You might be eligible to be furloughed, have Statutory Sickness Pay (SSP) or Employment Support Allowance (ESA) – we would encourage you to talk to your employer to discuss your options.
 The letter you receive from the government can be used as evidence.
 Read more about the support that’s available to you.

 If you live with someone who is clinically extremely vulnerable but you still need to go into work, take a look at this guidance from the Cystic Fibrosis Trust.
 It gives tips on things you should do when you come in from home.

 Think about how you’re getting to and from work.
 If you have to use public transport, consider travelling outside of peak hours to avoid the amount of people you come into contact with.

 If you’re concerned about your health and safety in the workplace, you should speak with your employer in the first instance.
 If you can’t find a resolution, you should contact your trade union, Health and Safety Executive or get advice from ACAS.

-Whatever tier you’re in, it’s important you get the care you need to keep you safe and well.
+During the national lockdown it’s important you get the care you need to keep you safe and well.